mapbox/mapbox-gl-native/README.md

 npm install mapbox-gl-native
 ```

-However, other platforms will fall back to a source compile with `npm run build`.
-To compile this module, make sure all submodules are initialized with `git submodule update --init`.
+Other platforms will fall back to a source compile with `npm run build`.
+To compile this module, make sure all submodules are initialized with `git submodule update --init` and install the [external dependencies required to build from source](https://github.com/mapbox/mapbox-gl-native#depends).

 ## Rendering a map tile